Timelaying/Shopta/shopping-taxi-app/README.md

 Mapping Libraries
 Compare the implementations of Google Maps (@react-google-maps/api) and Leaflet (react-leaflet) in components2.

-UI & Styling
+Explore shadcn UI components (src/components/ui) and Tailwind CSS usage, as well as how components.json configures aliases.

-Explore Shadcn UI components (src/components/ui) and Tailwind CSS usage, as well as how components.json configures aliases.
+### Next Steps
 Next Steps

 Set up a local PostgreSQL instance and configure .env variables for DB_* and JWT secrets.